 By Ben Townsend

 George Orwell elaborates in his essay, ‘The Lion and the Unicorn’, as shells from Hitler’s fascist regime apparently crash over his head.
-Orwell claims that in times of peace, the British people assume a strict set of prejudices against their neighbours, brutally discriminating between regions, yet, in wartime, this changes dramatically — we achieve solidarity:
+He claims that in times of peace, the British people assume a strict set of prejudices against their neighbours, brutally discriminating between regions, yet, in wartime, this changes dramatically — we achieve solidarity:

 War is the greatest of all agents of change.
 It speeds up processes, wipes out minor distinctions and above all, war brings it home to the individual; That he is not altogether an individual.